 Basic Soldering Guide – How to Solder Electronic Components

-There are basically three types of Flux used in Electronics:
+There are basically three types of Flux used in soldering:

 - R Type flux – These flux are Non-Activated and are used where there is least oxidation.